ishan211/IshanLang/README.md

 # IshanLang Version [0.0 ± 1.0] |  Language and Interpreter Documentation

 ## Overview
-IshanLang is stack-based, assembly style language that runs on most machines.
+IshanLang is a stack-based, assembly style language that runs on most machines.
 It uses the IshanLang file extension (.il) and is called using CMD Prompt or some other terminal.

 IshanLang supports labels, conditional jumps, stack operations, arithmetic, and I/O instructions.